stakater/mto-docs/content/how-to-guides/crud/tenant-crud-workflow.md

 - Optional Configuration: Users can skip this step by clicking the Skip button.
 - Filtering: As users type into the input fields, existing values matching the input are shown as suggestions for quick selection.
 - Add New Values: If the entered value is not in the existing list, users can add it by confirming the input.
-- Scroll Support: The lists are scrollable, ensuring all entries are accessible even when the list grows long.
+- Scroll Support: The lists have scroll view, ensuring all entries are accessible even when the list grows long.

 ### Navigating to the Next Step